 What You’ll Learn

-• Testing works best when it answers a specific question, not just out of curiosity.
+• Why testing works best when it answers a specific question

 How to Read Water Test Results (Without Getting Confused).